Updated May 2026 with current Indian retail prices.

 Warranty and service network by brand

 In India, a 3-year warranty is only as good as the service centre that backs it.
-The gap between Dell India’s pan-India support and a courier-based AOC or MSI claim can be 3 to 4 weeks of downtime in Tier-2 and Tier-3 cities.
-Below is what each brand in this list actually offers, based on brand service locator pages and user RMA reports in April 2026.
+The gap between Dell India’s pan-India support and a courier-based claim from a smaller brand can be 3 to 4 weeks of downtime in Tier-2 and Tier-3 cities.
+Below is what each brand in this list actually offers, based on brand service locator pages and user RMA reports in 2026.

 | Brand | Warranty | Metro service | Tier-2 service | Tier-3 service | Dead pixel policy |